 Today any bookkeeper worth their beans uses some kind of software platform to track finances.
 But like those old wastebook days, bookkeepers typically hand off their records to an accountant come tax time or when big decisions need to be made.

 There are some financial tasks that bookkeepers aren’t equipped for; that’s where accountants come in.
 While bookkeepers record daily transactions, accountants use the information compiled by a bookkeeper to produce financial models.
 Bookkeeping is straightforward and transactional, while accounting is more subjective and calls for skilled interpretation—like helping you understand when it’s time to incorporate, or filing your taxes to get the best return possible.

-Bookkeepers offer a literal look at where you stand financially in the moment, and accountants help you see the bigger picture and the path your business is on.
+Bookkeepers offer a literal look at where you stand financially at the moment, and accountants help you see the bigger picture and the path your business is on.

 But what does a bookkeeper actually do all day?

 That said, bookkeeping is more than just dropping numbers into a spreadsheet—it takes meticulous analysis and just enough legal know-how.
 After all, bookkeepers will help you survive an audit by making sure your records are in order and your deductions are legal.
 Plus, anyone who has tried to manage the income and expenses of their own business knows that bookkeepers deserve some serious respect.

 Let’s break it down further.
 Typically bookkeepers are responsible for preparing four key financial statements:

 - Income statement (also called a Profit & Loss), which shows your revenue and your expenses over a specified time period

 - Balance sheet, which is just a snapshot of your financial position at one point in time

-- Cash flow statement, which is a record of the cash and cash-like hard equivalents entering and leaving your company
+- Cash flow statement, which is a record of the cash and cash-like equivalents entering and leaving your company

-- Statement of changes in equity (also called a statement of total recognized gains and losses) which shows how your share capital, reserves, and retained earnings have changed in a reporting period
+- Statement of changes in equity (also called a statement of retained earnings) which shows how your share of capital, reserves, and retained earnings have changed in a reporting period

 Some other important things they can do to help your business run like a well-oiled machine: